adi555j/ScreenCapture-Demo/README.md

----
-name: Xamarin.Android - ScreenCapture and video save
+# ScreenCapture and Video save
----
-# ScreenCapture

 This sample demonstrates how to use Media Projection API to capture device screen in real time and show it on a SurfaceView.